iigor93/tg_organazer/README.md

 - Choose "Calendar" from the keyboard.
 - Select a date, set time and description.
 - Save and verify it appears on the selected day.

+Notes:
+- The constructor message is edited in place when you change time, emoji, description, recurrence, or participants.
+- The description prompt appears as a separate message and is removed after you send the text (same as manual time input).

 Add a participant:
 - Share a contact in the chat.